deeplearning4j/deeplearning4j/building-neural-net-with-dl4j.md

 ### Learning Rate

-Learning Rate determines how big of a step towards less error when weights are updated.
-Too big of a Learning rate and the error may fluctuate widely or fail to converge.
-Too small of a Learning rate and the network will take an unnecessarily long time to train.
-A high learning rate that is working well initially often had to be adjusted to a lower rate as the model trained.
-Adaptive updaters such as ADAM or AdaGrad are used to deal with the need to adjust the speed of learning.
+Learning Rate determines how big of a step is taken towards less error as the net's weights are updated.
+Too big of a learning rate may make the error fluctuate widely and cause the net to fail to converge.
+Too small of a Learning rate, and the network will take an overly long time to train.
+A high learning rate that is working well initially often has to be adjusted to a lower rate as the model trains and approaches the error minimum.
+Adaptive updaters such as ADAM or AdaGrad are used to deal with the need to adjust the learning speed.

 ### Backpropagation